FL550/simple_dwd_weatherforecast/README.md

 ### Image loop

 There is also the possibility to retrieve multiple images as a loop.
 This can be done by the class ImageLoop.
+This however only works for the precipitation radar.

 #### Usage example